Drug and Alcohol Rehab in Warwickshire

 But it helps to keep in mind that each pound spent on rehab saves £2.50 in costs to society.
 [7]

-Will I Be Able to See My Family During Rehab in Warwickshire?
+Will I Be Able to See My Family During Drug & Alcohol Rehab in Warwickshire?

 Many rehab clinics and treatment programmes in Warwickshire support and encourage family involvement during this time.

-Your role in the family and the dynamics at play can be a huge part of your addiction, so involving family members in your treatment can be very useful.
+Your role in the family and the dynamics at play can be a huge part of your addiction, so involving family members in your drug and alcohol rehab treatment can be very useful.

-It’s thought that 1 in 10 children live with at least one adult who has a drug or alcohol addiction [8], so it’s important to address this family dynamic to allow all family members to heal and recover in Warwickshire.
+It’s thought that 1 in 10 children live with at least one adult who has a drug or alcohol addiction [8], so it’s important to address this family dynamic to allow all family members to heal and recover in Warwickshire during and following rehab.

-Your family will be able to visit you during designated times, and you will also be able to keep in contact through regular phone calls.
+Your family will be able to visit you at rehab during designated times, and you will also be able to keep in contact through regular phone calls.

-In some cases, they may be invited to join you during therapy sessions if you agree to this.
+In some cases, they may be invited to join you during therapy sessions in rehab if you agree to this.

-However if your family are a trigger for you, it may be healthy to spend some time away from them while you recover.
+However if your family are a trigger for you, it may be healthy to spend some time away from them while you recover at rehab.

-Through counselling you will develop tools and techniques to help you navigate your relationship with your family while still keeping your sobriety as a top priority.
+Through counselling at drug and alcohol rehab, you will develop tools and techniques to help you navigate your relationship with your family while still keeping your sobriety as a top priority.

-Will My Rehab Programme Be Confidential in Warwickshire?
+Will My Drug & Alcohol Rehab Programme Be Confidential in Warwickshire?

-When it comes to health, everyone has the right to keep their private medical information confidential.
+When it comes to health, everyone has the right to keep their private medical and rehab information confidential.

 This is particularly true when it comes to rehab in Warwickshire due to the unfair stigma that is so often placed on people struggling with addiction.